v76s/Clarusway/Linux/Complete Linux.md

 ##### <span style="color:red">7.
 How to use WSL on Linux</span>
-    The details about configuring WSL2 on Windows:
     Another common way for using Linux on Windows is “WSL” which stands for “Windows Subsystem for Linux”.
 This alternative has almost all the capabilities of a Linux distro.
-At least it is more than enough for our purposes in this course. https://aka.ms/wslstore
+At least it is more than enough for our purposes in this course.

+https://aka.ms/wslstore

 We can download the available distributions on this link : https://www.microsoft.com/en-us/search/shop/apps?q=wsl

 Steps to follow for WSL:

-wsl --install<br>
+- wsl --install<br>
-reboot the computer<br>
+- reboot the computer<br>
-wsl --list --verbose 	(will display a list of installed Linux distro's on your computer)<br>
+- wsl --list --verbose 	(will display a list of installed Linux distro's on your computer)<br>
-wsl --list --online 	(will display a list of available online Linux distro's)<br>
+- wsl --list --online 	(will display a list of available online Linux distro's)<br>
-wsl --install -d debian<br>
+- wsl --install -d debian<br>
-wsl --update (will install updates if available)<br>
+- wsl --update (will install updates if available)<br>

-sudo apt-get install gedit -y (install an application such as gedit in Linux)<br>
+- sudo apt-get install gedit -y (install an application such as gedit in Linux)<br>
-once gedit is installed, it will be available to run from start menu of Windows as well.<br> if you would like to have GUI also to be available in WSL2 than we need to do the configuration on one of these links: <br>
+- once gedit is installed, it will be available to run from start menu of Windows as well.<br>
+- if you would like to have GUI also to be available in WSL2 than we need to do the configuration on one of these links: <br>
     https://youtu.be/8SuERIEJJUA<br>
     https://www.shogan.co.uk/how-tos/wsl2-gui-x-server-using-vcxsrv/<br>

 ---

+##### <span style="color:red">8. pwd command in bash</span>
+    pwd displays the current path of the working directory.
+---

-##### <span style="color:red">8. ls command in bash</span>
+##### <span style="color:red">9. ls command in bash</span>
+    ls command displays the list of the files and folders in the current directory

-    How to use ls command with parameters: ls -l, ls -a, and ls -al are mostly used options for ls command.<br>
+ls, ls -a, and ls -al are mostly used options for ls command.<br>
-It should be space between options and command<br>
 ls -a : display all items starting with . as well.<br>
 ls -l : use long listing format.<br>
 ls -as :  display all items sort by s (largest first).<br>